joeybaker/wheelhouse-resource/README.md

     }
     , maxSockets: 1000 // default.
 Set to a high value so that Server Sent Events can connect to many clients , assignRoutes: true // default.
 Set to false to manually assign routes.
+    , hooks: { // optional, you can define hooks to modify the data
+      read: function(collection, done){
+        // called after filter, pick, and permissions have been run
+        // called in the router context (`this.req`)
+        // e.g.…

+        app.db.get('something', function(err, res){
+          var modifiedCollection = collection.map(function(model){
+            model.newValue = res
           })
+          // you must call the callback with the modified collection done(modifiedCollection)
+        })
+      }
+    }
+    // there are currently no hooks for create, update, del })

 ```